 Composting Essentials: Turning Waste into Garden Gold - Green Genius

-Composting Essentials: Turning Waste into Garden Gold
+Composting Fundamentals: Turning Waste into Fertile Soil

 1. Understanding the Composting Process

-2. Choosing the Right Composting Method
+2. Choosing the Best Compost Method

 There are several methods to compost, and choosing the right one depends on your space, needs, and preferences: